NURSING HOME RESIDENTS RIGHTS

 - The right to be informed about your medical condition, medications, and to see your doctor.
 You also have the right to refuse medications and treatments.

 - The right to have a choice over your schedule (for example, when you get up and go to sleep), your activities and other preferences that are important to you.

 - The right to an environment more like a home that maximizes your comfort and provides you with assistance to be as independent as possible.

-Nursing homes must also adhere to Civil Rights laws that prohibit them from discriminating against anyone based on race, color, national origin, disability, age or religion.
+Nursing homes must also adhere to civil rights laws that prohibit them from discriminating against anyone based on the following protected classes:

 Furthermore, nursing home residents have the right not to be verbally, sexually, physically or mentally abused, and they have the right to complain about any caregiver or staff member without the fear of reprisal.

-It’s important for families to take action against nursing homes where abuse is occurring, because in many instances that abuse will continue if there is no deterrence.
-There are often feelings of helplessness experienced by the families of nursing home victims, and that’s why hiring a personal injury lawyer can be such a significant help.
+If your loved one is a nursing home patient and you notice common signs of abuse, you should take action right away.
+Families need to take action against nursing homes where abuse is occurring, because in many instances that abuse will continue if there is no deterrence.
+There are often feelings of helplessness experienced by the families of nursing home victims, and that’s why hiring a nursing home abuse and neglect lawyer can be such a significant help.

 At Miller Kory Rowe LLP, we have established a track record of success when it comes to nursing home abuse claims.
 Our team of lawyers, investigators and support staff are committed to advocating on behalf of our clients.
 If you believe you have a nursing home abuse claim, please call us at (602) 648-4045 for a free consultation.